 Have you ever left your doctor's appointment and realized you forgot to mention a symptom or ask a question?
 Health care appointments are often shorter than we might like, but there are ways to make the most of every visit.
-You and your health care team (the doctors, nurses, therapists, clinicians) can come away from each appointment feeling more satisfied by following some simple steps.
+You and your health care team can come away from each appointment feeling more satisfied by following some simple steps.

-During your visit, be sure to speak up and talk with your health care team as your partners.
-They are here to help you with your health and care.
-This means that you need to be involved in your health care decisions and can do things to make your visits more productive.
+Remember, members of your health care team are your partners.
+Be sure to speak up during your visits to be involved in your health care decisions.
+Your input can make your visits much more productive.
 For example, much of the information needed to make a diagnosis is based on your description of symptoms, recent changes, and your health history.
 Be sure to share this information with your provider during your visit.
 Download and print out your VA Blue Button report from My HealtheVet and take it with you to your appointment.
 You can use it as a reference, but make sure your information is up-to-date.

 What to bring